AvolitesLtd/TitanManual/websitev2/versioned_docs/version-13.0/cue-lists/cue-list-timing.md

 -   **Cue 3** - Fixture 1 AND 2 @ 0%, Fade Out 3s, Link After Previous, Link
     Offset 5s

-> To obtain the effect which was called *"cue overlap"* in previous versions of software, use \[Link With Previous Cue\] and set a percentage Link Offset time.
+> To obtain the effect which was called *"cue overlap"* in previous versions of software, use <Keys.SoftKey>Link With Previous Cue</Keys.SoftKey> and set a percentage Link Offset time.
 Link Offset of 100% is equivalent to Cue Overlap of 0% and vice versa.

 Individual Attribute Fade Times
 -------------------------------